Marc0dev/odin-landing-page/README.md

-# odin-landing-page
+# Website Landing Page Prototype

-In  this project I  will create a landing page based on the images given by The odin Project
+This repository contains a prototype of a modern website landing page built with CSS and HTML.
+The purpose of this prototype is to showcase the visual design and layout of a website, providing a starting point for further development.